Sum Of Zeros Of A Polynomial

 History

 The study of polynomial equations and their roots dates back to ancient civilizations.
 Babylonian mathematicians were solving quadratic equations as early as 2000 BC.
-However, a systematic understanding of the relationship between polynomial coefficients and their roots began to emerge much later.
+Still, a systematic understanding of the relationship between polynomial coefficients and their roots began to emerge much later.

 François Viète, a French mathematician of the 16th century, made significant contributions to the field of algebra.
 He introduced symbolic notation that allowed for the general representation of polynomial equations and their solutions.
 Viète's formulas, named in his honor, formalized the relationships between the coefficients and the roots, providing a powerful tool for analyzing polynomial behavior.